 Be a life long learner

 The very best never stop learning.
 Take the time to learn about everything directly related to your craft and learn about things that have nothing to do with it too!
 You never know when one best practice or way of doing something in another industry can successfully translate to yours and create a massive impact and differentiator!
 Inspiration and breakthrough ideas can come from anywhere – especially when we aren’t looking for them.
-Never believe that you know it all – when you do, it’s when you begin your decline.
+Never believe that you know it all – when you do, that’s when you begin your decline.
 There is always more to learn.

 Surround yourself with top performers

-I’ve mentioned it before in my posts on mentors and your circle of genius, and it has its place here too – surround yourself with best if you have aspirations of being the best.
-I’ve heard another phrase during my personal development journey that speaks to this idea: “Thoroughbreds like handing out with other thoroughbreds.
+I’ve mentioned this before in my posts on mentors and your circle of genius, and it has its place here too – surround yourself with best if you have aspirations of being the best.
+I’ve heard another phrase during my personal development journey that speaks to this idea: “Thoroughbreds like hanging out with other thoroughbreds.
 Surround yourself with greatness, and surround yourself with those who are succeeding in the ways that you want to succeed.
 If we are the average of the five people we spend the most time with then find the five very best and keep working on your game and craft until you’ve reach the day that you’ve perfected it – and then keep working!
 No one believed a person could run a 4-minute mile… until someone did.
 All of a sudden there was a new reality and level of performance that others believe they could achieve.
 Once you break that barrier, your competition will taste what is possible and start catching up.
 Keep pushing the limits!